lawrenceevalyn/Olli-game/README.md

 ### July 4 2017

-What would be some good easter eggs for OLLI?
+What would be some good easter eggs for Olli?
 * giving various game items to the robot, especially the dunb items like the water
 * intangibles: love, friendship, happiness, support
     * I bet I could parse a bunch of these with the parser to use a standard response for similar ones!